 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 If narcolepsy is suspected, you may be referred to a specialist in sleep disorders.

-Multiple sleep latency test (MSLT)—measures the onset of rapid eye movement (REM) sleep, which occurs earlier than normal in narcolepsy
+Tests may include: Multiple sleep latency test (MSLT)—measures the onset of rapid eye movement (REM) sleep, which occurs earlier than normal in narcolepsy

 General sleep lab study—often done the night before an MSLT; helps to rule out other causes of daytime sleepiness by monitoring: